savonet/liquidsoap/doc/content/harbor.md

 Parameters
 ----------
-The global parameters for harbor can be retreived using `liquidsoap --conf-descr-key harbor`.
+The global parameters for harbor can be retrieved using `liquidsoap --conf-descr-key harbor`.
 They are:

 * `harbor.bind_addr`: IP address on which the HTTP stream receiver should listen.
 The default is `"0.0.0.0"`.
 You can use this parameter to restrict connections only to your LAN.